-How to Build Infrastructure as Code with AWS CloudFormation
+AWS CloudFormation: How to Build AWS Infrastructure as Code

 Infrastructure as Code (IaC) has become a best practice for DevOps.
 Enterprise teams with a need for global infrastructure to support DevOps at Scale can build a strong foundation using IaC with Amazon Web Services (AWS).

-AWS and IaC represent a journey for teams.
+Implementing AWS Infrastructure as Code represents a journey for teams.
 Here we provide a roadmap to implement this very powerful combination of technologies.